mattmohandiss/mattmohandiss/README.md

 ### BS Computer Science, University of Tennessee
 [//]: # (⌛ Aug 2017 - May 2023)
-* Double minor in Cybersecurity and Business Administration.
+* Double minored in Cybersecurity and Business Administration.
+* Member of the Machine Learning Club, Theta Tau Professional Engineering Fraternity, Hack4Impact, and Best Buddies International
+* Placed 2nd in the VolHacks hackathon with DormBell, a cross-platform mobile app written in Flutter.
-* Represented the CS department to ~120 employers as an ambassador in the Office of Engineering Professional Practice.
-Prepared students for technical interviews and ultimately helped place 50+ students into internship roles.
+* Worked in the Office of Engineering Professional Practice as a student ambassador representing the CS department to 120 employers and prepared students for technical interviews resulting in placing 73 students into software enginnering internships.

 &nbsp;

-## PROJECTS
+## SKILLS

-* Configured a bare-metal arch linux system using LUKS encryption, Systemd, and Zsh on a Btrfs filesystem.
-Authored multiple shell utilities resulting in a streamlined and customized development workflow.
-Learned about networking, kernel submodule development, and linux system administration.
-* Developed cross platform mobile applications for small businesses using Flutter.
-Met with clients to gather requirements and completed development milestones resulting in delivery of finished applications on time and in scope.
-Learned about prototyping, project management, and Material UI development.
-* Created cross platform 2D games using Lua.
-Learned to write performant code utilizing knowledge of data structures and algorithms.
+* **Languages**: Python, Typescript, Dart, Lua, C, Go
+* **Technologies**: Git, React, Elasticsearch, Terraform
+* **Platforms**: Linux, Web, iOS, Android, Microsoft Azure, Google Cloud